Mainly dry weather likely - Pakistan Observer

 Islamabad

-Mainly dry weather is expected in most parts of the country while cold in upper parts during next 24 hours.
-According to National Weather Forecasting Center here, Weather remained dry in most parts of the country, and cold in upper parts during last 24 hours.
+Pakistan Meteorological Department (PMD) Monday forecast mainly dry weather in most parts of the country while cold in northern areas during next 24 hours.
+According to Met Office, weather remained dry in most parts of the country,while cold in upper parts.
+Minimum temperatures recorded in (°C): Skardu , Astore -05°C, Kalam -04°C, Gupis, Parachinar -03°C and Bagrote -01°C.

-The Multan Met office Sunday forecast dry weather with chances of mist in the morning for city and its suburbs during the next 24 hours.
-Maximum and minimum temperatures were recorded 27C and 13C respectively during last 24 hours.
-The humidity was recorded 89 pc at 8 am and 34 per cent at 5 pm.—APP
+The Regional Meteorological Center Peshawar on Monday forecast that mainly dry weather was expected in most parts of the region while cold in Chitral.—APP